kontent-ai/delivery-sdk-ruby/README.md

 ## Retrieving content types

-You can use the `.type` and `.types` methods to request your content types from Kentico Cloud:
+You can use the `.type` and `.types` methods to request your content types from Kentico Kontent:

 ```ruby
 delivery_client.types.execute do |response|